Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.German.txt

 French by Galathée (of the d'Oghmatiques)
-German by the BG1NPC Übersetzungsteam (of Kerzenburgforum) & Leo
+German by the BG1NPC Übersetzungsteam (of Kerzenburgforum) & Leo Chinese (simplified) by yoshimo0417, setup.tra format corrections by MephistoSatanDevil

 The Ajantis BG1 Expansion Mod was created using the resources provided by the IESDP (https://gibberlings3.github.io/iesdp/index.htm) and with the following software: